Arash-Mansourpour/SynthGenesis/README.md

-Computer vision pipelines (e.g., OpenCV with Hough Transform) for real-time nuclear localization.

-Feedback control systems to regulate pipette pressure and suction force.
+Convolutional Neural Networks (CNNs) for real-time nucleus detection (e.g., YOLOv5).

+Kalman filtering for stabilizing pipette trajectory.

-Output: An enucleated oocyte ready for nuclear transfer.
+Output: An enucleated oocyte with intact cytoplasm and zona pellucida.

-3. Somatic Cell Nuclear Transfer (SCNT)
+Stage 3: Somatic Cell Nuclear Transfer (SCNT) and Reprogramming

-Purpose: Integrate donor nucleus into the enucleated oocyte and initiate cellular reprogramming.
+Objective: Transfer the donor nucleus into the oocyte and reprogram its epigenetic state to totipotency.

-Procedure:
+Step 3.1: Nuclear Transfer

-Inject the donor nucleus into the oocyte using electroporation or direct microinjection.
+Inject the donor nucleus into the enucleated oocyte using a piezo-driven microinjector.
+Apply a 1.5 kV/cm electric pulse (30 µs) to fuse the nucleus with the oocyte cytoplasm.

-Induce fusion with a controlled electric pulse (e.g., 1.2 kV/cm for 30 µs).

-Reprogram epigenetic markers to a totipotent state using chemical cocktails (e.g., histone deacetylase inhibitors like valproic acid).
+Step 3.2: Epigenetic Reprogramming
+Treat the fused cell with a cocktail of epigenetic modifiers: valproic acid (HDAC inhibitor, 2 mM), 5-azacytidine (DNMT inhibitor, 0.5 µM), and synthetic transcription factors (OCT4, SOX2, KLF4).
+Incubate for 48 hours at 37°C.

+Step 3.3: Gene Expression Validation
+Perform RT-qPCR to quantify pluripotency markers (e.g., NANOG).
+Use single-cell RNA-seq to profile global transcriptomic changes.
+Compare against embryonic stem cell reference datasets.